 Every career and job has its advantages and disadvantages.
 No job is perfect.
 When you are dissatisfied with your present situation, it is easy to romanticize other fields and professions.
 Before you make the all-important decision of changing career paths, make sure you understand the good, the bad, and the ugly about your new career choice.
 You may wish to learn how to use self-reflection and evaluation in education to help determine what you enjoy about your current position.

-Writing an academic resume will be top-priority if you are staying in the education sector but seeking a new role and employer.
+Writing an academic resume will be a top priority if you stay in the education sector but seek a new role and employer.

 “I’ve learned that making a ‘living’ is not the same thing as ‘making a life’.” ― Maya Angelou